 When you study English, or any language for that matter, you shouldn’t learn individual words because memorising them makes no sense without context.
 Instead, you should study whole phrases.
 Memorising the meaning of words is much easier if you know what they mean and how they are used in a sentence.

-Words don’t make sense if you don’t learn in proper sentences
+Words don’t make sense if you don’t learn them as part of proper sentences

 2. Learn by listening